 A food forest is a powerful way to grow food by mimicking the structure of a forest.
 That might sound a bit strange.
 A garden needs lots of sunlight, right!?
 But nature is a master of efficiency.
-By copying this natural structure, a food forest can help you work with nature to grow your more food with less resources.
+By copying this natural structure, a food forest can help you work with nature to grow more food with less resources.
 Keep reading to learn all about forest gardening and how to get started.

 It goes without saying that when you look at the average garden, it doesn’t look much like a forest.
 In fact, in many ways a garden is the exact opposite of a forest.
-Throughout history, people have been removing forests to create space for food production.
+Throughout history, many people have been removing forests to create space for food production.

 But it turns out that there is actually a lot we can gain by working with nature to mimic a forest through forest gardening.

 And in fact, this is how many indigenous peoples have been cultivating abundance for time immemorial.

 Let’s explore how you can bring this practice home to make the living world around you come alive with abundance.